Metaxades: The Architecture of the Houses

-The traditional architecture of the village of Metaxades reflects its historical and cultural heritage, with most houses dating back to the 19th century.
+Constructed primarily using the local zeolitic tuff, the traditional architecture of the village of Metaxades reflects its historical and cultural heritage, with most houses dating back to the 19th century.
 These two-storey structures are built with solid masonry but lack the fortress-like characteristics seen in other parts of the valley.
 Unlike the austere, solid surfaces with small openings typical of fortified architecture, the houses in Metaxades display a distinct elegance and grace.
 This aesthetic is achieved through the alternating use of stone and wood, which forms geometric patterns, including triangles, squares, and parallelograms, on the walls.
 Occasionally, curved wooden elements appear, particularly at the wall ends, adding decorative accents and enhancing structural cohesion.

 One notable feature of Metaxades architecture is the absence of balconies, which suggests that the village's older residents preferred socializing in the local cafés rather than in private outdoor spaces.
 Similarly, the chachnissia, a type of enclosed wooden balcony common in some regions, are rare in Metaxades, with only one small example observed in the village.

 The window openings are relatively large and follow a strict geometric alignment.
 These windows are safeguarded by robust iron railings, while the tiled roofs extend outward, ending in wide protective cornices.
-The masonry itself is particularly distinctive due to the type of stone used and the traditional construction techniques employed.
+The masonry itself is particularly distinctive due to the zeolitic tuff stone used and the traditional construction techniques employed.
 The stone, sourced from nearby quarries, ranges in color from off-white to yellowish and serves as the primary building material.
 The stones are expertly cut into rectangular or square shapes, depending on the specific structural requirements.
 They are so precisely fitted that lime mortar is often unnecessary, a method reminiscent of the ancient Greek isodomic masonry seen in historic circular walls across Greece.

 In some economically modest structures, irregularly shaped stones were used.
 However, their outer surfaces were still carefully worked to ensure smoothness, reflecting the skill and experience of the local stonemasons.
 Many of these traditional houses are notably large, a feature associated with the village's historical silk industry.
 The expansive upper floors of these houses were used for feeding silkworms, an activity that once flourished in Metaxades.
 This silk-related heritage is also echoed in the village's former name, "Toniomani", which translates to "hammer of the stonemasons", highlighting the significance of local quarrying and masonry skills in the community's history.